ngoanhtien/booking-movies-ticket-be/memory-bank/activeContext.md

 - Namespace organization for translations based on feature domains

 ## Project Insights
+- Incorrect `mappedBy` definitions in JPA entities are a common source of `AnnotationException` during Hibernate's metadata building.
+- JPQL queries require precise path navigation; an incorrect path (e.g., `s.movie` when `Showtime` links to `Movie` via `Schedule`) leads to `QueryCreationException` / `UnknownPathException`.
+- Hibernate's `ddl-auto` feature (especially `update`) can conflict with existing database states if new constraints (like `NOT NULL`) are added to entities for columns that currently violate those constraints in the DB.
+- **Proxy Configuration is Key for Dev**: For local development with separate frontend/backend servers, a proxy (e.g., in `package.json`) is essential to avoid CORS and simplify frontend API calls.
+- **Backend DTOs Must Match Frontend Payloads**: The structure and field names of backend DTOs used for request bodies must precisely match the JSON objects sent by the frontend.
+- **Frontend Must Correctly Parse Backend Responses**: Assumptions about response structure (e.g., `response.data.data` vs. `response.data.result`) can break frontend logic even if the API call itself returns a 200 OK.
+- **Missing Controller Endpoint Mappings**: If a frontend API call reaches the backend but there's no specific controller method mapped to that exact path and HTTP method, it can lead to generic errors (like 500 Uncategorized) without clear application-level logs.
 - Entity relationships are crucial for data integrity
 - Status management improves workflow control
 - Data visualization is crucial for effective reporting